SC sheriff’s deputy is fatally shot serving eviction notice

 SUMTER, S.C.
 (AP) — A sheriff’s deputy in South Carolina was shot and killed while trying to serve an eviction notice Tuesday morning, authorities said.

 Sumter County Sheriff’s Cpl.
-Andrew Gillette was shot in the chest by the man who was being evicted and died a short time later, Sheriff Anthony Dennis said.
+Andrew Gillette was shot in the chest and died a short time later, Sheriff Anthony Dennis said.

 Gillette was wearing a protective vest, Dennis said.